 Walking A Mile In Each Others Shoes

-Arguably, the most effective way to find the missing link between sales and marketing is to empower each department to see each other through the eyes of empathy.
+Arguably, the most effective way to find the missing link between marketing and sales enablement is to empower each department to see each other through the eyes of empathy.
 This means proactively offering hands-on opportunities for both teams to meet and communicate department goals, roles, and processes and align on a shared vision for an effective sales and marketing collaboration moving forward.

 Here are a few ways to kickstart that process: